russhughes/st7789_mpy/README.md

       128x128 | [(0x00, 128, 128,  2,  1), (0x60, 128, 128,  1,  2), (0xc0, 128, 128,  2,  3), (0xa0, 128, 128,  3,  2)]
        other  | [(0x00, width, height, 0, 0)]

-      You may define as many rotations in the list as you wish.
+      You may define as many rotations as you wish.

     - `rotation` sets the display rotation according to the orientation table.
-The default orientation table defines four counter-clockwise rotations as 0-Portrait (0 degrees), 1- Landscape (90 degrees), 2- Reverse Portrait (180 degrees), and 3- Reverse Landscape (270 degrees) for 240x320, 240x240, 134x240, 128x160 and 128x128 displays with the LCD's ribbon cable at the bottom of the display.
-The default rotation being Portrait (0 degrees).
+    The default orientation table defines four counter-clockwise rotations as 0-Portrait (0 degrees), 1- Landscape (90 degrees), 2- Reverse Portrait (180 degrees), and 3- Reverse Landscape (270 degrees) for 240x320, 240x240,
+    134x240, 128x160 and 128x128 displays with the LCD's ribbon cable at the bottom of the display.
+The default rotation is Portrait (0 degrees).

-    - `color_order` set the color order used by the driver st7789.RGB and st7789.BGR are supported.
+    - `color_order` sets the color order used by the driver (st7789.RGB or st7789.BGR)

     - `inversion` Sets the display color inversion mode if True, clears the display color inversion mode if false.

     - `options` Sets driver option flags.

       Option | Description
       ------ | -----------
-      st7789.WRAP | pixels, lines, polygons and Hershey text will wrap around the display both horizontally and vertically. st7789.WRAP_H | pixels, lines, polygons and Hershey text will wrap around the display horizontally. st7789.WRAP_V | pixels, lines, polygons and Hershey text will wrap around the display vertically.
+      st7789.WRAP | pixels, lines, polygons, and Hershey text will wrap around the display both horizontally and vertically. st7789.WRAP_H | pixels, lines, polygons, and Hershey text will wrap around the display horizontally. st7789.WRAP_V | pixels, lines, polygons, and Hershey text will wrap around the display vertically.

-    - `buffer_size` If a buffer_size is not specified a dynamically allocated buffer is created and freed as needed.
-If a buffer_size is specified it must be large enough to contain the largest bitmap, font character and/or decoded JPG image used (Rows * Columns * 2 bytes, 16bit colors in RGB565 notation).
-Dynamic allocation is slower and can cause heap fragmentation so garbage collection (GC) should be enabled.
+    - `buffer_size` If a buffer_size is not specified, a dynamically allocated buffer is created and freed as needed.
+If a buffer_size is set, it must be large enough to contain the largest bitmap, font character, and decoded JPG image used (Rows * Columns * 2 bytes, 16bit colors in RGB565 notation).
+Dynamic allocation is slower and can cause heap fragmentation, so garbage collection (GC) should be enabled.

 - `inversion_mode(bool)` Sets the display color inversion mode if True, clears the display color inversion mode if False.

 - `madctl(value)` Returns the current value of the MADCTL register.
 Optionally sets the MADCTL register if a value is passed to the method.

   Constant Name    | Value | Description
   ---------------- | ----- | ----------------------